Transforming our communities and ourselves with ethical design and inclusive innovation.

 - Practicum: 10 credits from one course taken twice: TGID 320 Innovation & Design Studio

 - Elective Course: 5 credits from a variety of classes across majors

 - A grade of 2.0 or higher in each course

-For more details on the Minor, please contact the Program Administrator and Academic Advisor, Krissy Kimura and email@example.com or the Administrative Specialist, Lan Allison, at firstname.lastname@example.org.
+For more details on the Minor, please contact the Program Administrator and Academic Advisor, Krissy Kimura, at email@example.com or the Administrative Specialist, Lan Allison, at firstname.lastname@example.org.